-They had to make sure that each chosen word sounded different to the others, and was easily pronounceable by speakers of all the European languages, not just English.
+They had to make sure that each chosen word sounded different to the others, and was easily pronounceable by speakers of all the European languages, not just in English.

 It is now very widely used by all types of "professional communicators" including air traffic control, the police and other emergency services, shipping, etc and in all types of business.

 Not sure where to start?

 No matter what kind of event you are organising, we have walkie-talkie radios to suit your needs for short and long term hire.

 We have megaphones / loudhailers / bullhorns for hire.